 Cheer with the Spaniards at one of the infamous Real Madrid soccer games.

 Get an aerial view of the city when you take a ride in Madrid's teleferico, a gondola ride that takes you from the city center, over the banks of the Manzanares River, and over Madrid's incredible Casa del Campo Park.

 Students will be given the opportunity to meet local and international students wishing to share their knowledge of Spanish and learn English in exchange.
-This activity, based on student interest, is a great way to get to know other students of Paris, and share your culture and language with others while learning more about your surroundings and Spanish student counterparts!
+This activity, based on student interest, is a great way to get to know other students of Madrid, and share your culture and language with others while learning more about your surroundings and Spanish student counterparts!

 Buenos días.
 Good morning.

 Buenas noches.
 Good evening.¿Cómo se llama?
 What is your name? (formal)